AbhiRatnakumar/omnigenic_ppi_core_genes_plos_genetics_paper/README.md

 `mkdir hispanic/`

-Step2:
-Download all scripts and files from git hub and copy into the 5 folders (european + african + east_asian + south_asian + hispanic).
-Please see "List_of_input_files_and_scripts.txt" to make sure you have all the appropriate files in each folder.
+2. Step2: Download all scripts and files from git hub and copy into the 5 folders (european + african + east_asian + south_asian + hispanic).Please see "List_of_input_files_and_scripts.txt" to make sure you have all the appropriate files in each folder.

-Step3:
-Copy certain scripts from the european folder to the folder above
+3. Step3: Copy certain scripts from the european folder to the folder above

 `cd european/`